 When there is a solvent estate

 When there is a testament, an executor (someone designated in the deceased’s will to handle their affairs) will be responsible for ensuring the bills get paid out of the late spouse’s estate.
-In cases where the dead person didn’t have a will, the probate court may appoint an administrator or someone else to do the job.
+If a person dies without a will, the probate court may appoint an administrator or another person to serve as executor.

 Once the court has designated a personal representative, he must run a debtor/creditor ad in the newspaper for four concurrent weeks to inform creditors that the estate has been opened.

 In Georgia, a system dictates which debt you should pay first.
-It goes from 1-8, with 1 being the first creditor to pay and eight being the last.
+It ranges from 1-8, with 1 being the first creditor to pay and 8 the last.

 The executor must prioritize the payment of the debts according to the state probate laws:

-2. Funeral expenses: according to state law, the deceased person’s assets can reimburse reasonable costs related to the decedent’s funeral or cremation.
+- Funeral expenses: under state law, the deceased person’s assets may reimburse reasonable costs related to the decedent’s funeral or cremation.

-7. Unsecured creditors: unsecured debts are those that don’t fit into the above categories, such as credit card debt, spouse’s medical bills, or medical expenses that are not associated with the patient’s terminal condition.
+- Unsecured creditors: unsecured debts that don’t fit into the above categories, such as credit card debt, a spouse’s medical bills, or medical expenses not associated with the patient’s terminal condition.

-The executor or administrator may be compelled to pay with their own money when they don’t follow the creditor list correctly.
+The executor or administrator may be compelled to pay out of their own funds if they don’t follow the creditor list correctly.

 When there is an insolvent estate

 The law prioritizes using the late person’s assets to pay their debts.
-If there are no liquid assets, you may be required to sell real estate or other property to ensure that creditors are satisfied.
+If you have no liquid assets, you may be required to sell real estate or other property to satisfy creditors.
 The estate may be considered insolvent if there aren’t enough assets to cover the deceased person’s debts.

 The heirs and beneficiaries will not be responsible for settling these debts, but this also means they won’t receive any inheritance from the estate.